 If you are looking for something very easy to get to and aren’t feeling a hike.
-The Sai Rung waterfall is a short 10km ride North from Bang Niang.
-Look out for a road sign just after Le Meridian hotel.
+The Sai Rung waterfall is a short 10km ride North of Bang Niang.
+Look out for a road sign just after Le Meridian Hotel.

 This is a famous waterfall for Thai locals to take their families for a swim.
 It is only a short 1-minute walk from the scooter parking.
 This waterfall proves to be a comfortable and enjoyable spot to relax on a warm afternoon.

 Ton Prai Waterfall